Restrictions on Transfer of Property & ‘Rule Against Perpetuity’

 Sec.
 10. Condition absolutely restraining alienation – Analysed

 - Sec.
-10 of the TP Act (Condition absolutely restraining alienation) directs that if there is a condition in a transfer of property ‘absolutely restraining the transferee from disposing of his interest’, that condition is void.
+10 of the Transfer of Property Act (Condition absolutely restraining alienation) directs that if there is a condition in a transfer of property ‘absolutely restraining the transferee from disposing of his interest’, that condition is void.

 Instances of “Absolute Restraint” and “Reasonable Restraint”